 This module provides you with the opportunity to develop and apply performance practice within a staff-led, ensemble-based performance project.

-Students have a choice of core modules in Year 2, allowing for the development of specialisations in performance and composition, acting and directing, whilst gaining an understanding for the history of theatre throughout the 20th and 21st Centuries.
+Year two will allow for the development of specialisations in performance and composition, acting and directing, whilst gaining an understanding for the history of theatre throughout the 20th and 21st Centuries.
 The year culminates in a public-facing performance and critical reflection.

 This module will contextualise contemporary theatre and performance within the historical, artistic and conceptual contexts of the 20th and 21st centuries.
 The module will introduce you to the lineages of performance and theatre and its study through the twentieth century, and use that context to discuss and debate current issues in contemporary theatre and performance.
 Learning will take place through seminars, lectures, independent study, essays, and presentations.
 Assessed work will include student led presentations on historical cases and an essay on a relevant topic of each student’s choosing based on their own research.
 This will serve to develop your skills in independent research, organisation, writing, presentation and critical thinking.